gbMichelle/Nano-Lua-Dictionary-CPP/README.md

 Nano Lua Dictionary (or nano_luadict) is a simple C snippet that facilitates (with some compromises) the creation of Lua tables composed of K/V's (or dictionaries) as specified [here](http://lua-users.org/wiki/TablesTutorial).
 I made this nano-project to to aid in the creation of an event system for a rather simple Game Engine, and because integrating a huge Lua binding framework such as Luabind just to fulfill this propose seemed to be too much overhead for my personal needs.

+### C++ version

+This is a fork of [this](https://github.com/Goles/Nano-Lua-Dictionary) library that is meant for C++.
+If you want a C version, go [there](https://github.com/Goles/Nano-Lua-Dictionary).

 ### Usage example

-The project itself is self-explanatory, feel free to modify it to your needs, if you feel that a lot could be improved while maintaining simplicity and speed, just send a pull request :) , I'm not picky about them.
+The project itself is self-explanatory, feel free to modify it to your needs, if you feel that a lot could be improved while maintaining simplicity and speed, just send a pull request :).

     #include "nanoluadict.h"